vascadagama/data-science-practicum/README.md

 # data-science-practicum
-Contains study tasks for the Data Scientist course
+Contains study projects for the Data Scientist course